AdsJumbo/AdsJumbo.com/README.md

 <p><img src="https://adsjumbo.com/info/adsjumbo-xaml.png"  width="550" alt=""></p>

+NOTE: For interstitial ad, please invoke in C# an interstitial advertisement in the appropriate moment with method:
+<pre><code>InterstitialAd.ShowInterstitialAd();</code></pre>

+NOTE: For Unity3D Games, please remove from .csproj file following row:
+<pre><code><AllowedReferenceRelatedFileExtensions></AllowedReferenceRelatedFileExtensions></code></pre>
+For Unity3D this step is IMPORTANT!
+Because this cause an issue.

 # Step 3: Submit the App to the Review process
 Hit the button "Request Activation"</br>
 When your game is approved, your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!